wireapp/legalhold-fake-backend/README.md

 It functions as a proxy, bypassing some limitations of the backend flow to add LegalHold on a user.

-As LegalHold it concerned, it will look like a real backend.
+As LegalHold it concerned, it will look like a real backend adding a new device

 On the backend, this will not display as a LegalHold device, but as a regular one.